-- 99.1 Letter summary of the Filed herewith. of the Partnership's seven manufactured housing communities, as of February 1, 2014. - 31.1 Certificate of Principal Filed herewith.
-Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 - 31.2 Certificate of Principal Filed herewith.
-Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 - \32.1 Certification Pursuant to Filed herewith.
-Section 906 of the Sarbanes-Oxley Act of 2002 \32.2 Certification Pursuant to Filed herewith.
+10(aa) Board of Director's vote on Dividend declaration December 8, 2015.
+Incorporated by reference to the Form 8-K filed on December 8, 2015.
+10(bb) Closure of the Sale of Ardmor Village February 26, 2016.
+Incorporated by reference to the Form 8-K filed on February 29, 2016.
+99.1 Letter summary of the estimated fair market values of the Partnership's three manufactured housing communities, as of February 1, 2016.
+Filed herewith.
+31.1 Certificate of Principal Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 Filed herewith.
+31.2 Certificate of Principal Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 Filed herewith.
+32.1 Certification Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 Filed herewith.
+32.2 Certification Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 Filed herewith.